Precision Nucleon Charges and Form Factors Using 2+1-flavor Lattice QCD: Introduction

-In previous publications, we have presented results for the isovector charges, $g_A^{u-d}$, $g_S^{u-d}$ and $g_T^{u-d}$~\cite{Gupta:2018qil}; axial and pseudoscalar form factors, $G_A(Q^2)$, $\widetilde{G}_P(Q^2)$ and $G_P(Q^2)$~\cite{Rajan:2017lxk,Jang:2019vkm}; and the electric and magnetic form factors, $G_{E}(Q^2)$ and $G_{M}(Q^2)$~\cite{Jang:2019jkn}.
-Those calculations were done using the clover-on-HISQ formulation, ie, the Wilson-clover fermion action was used to construct correlation functions on background gauge configurations generated with 2+1+1 flavors of the highly improved staggered quark (HISQ) action by the MILC collaboration~\cite{Bazavov:2012xda}.
-They exposed a number of issues that require attention: The result for the isovector axial charge $g_A^{u-d}=1.218(25)(30)$~\cite{Gupta:2018qil}, a key parameter that encapsulates the strength of weak interactions of nucleons, is about 5\% below the accurately measured value 1.277(2)~\cite{Mendenhall:2012tz,Brown:2017mhw,Mund:2012fq}.
-Second, the axial $G_A$ and $\widetilde{G}_P$ and the $G_P$ form factors, violated the partially conserved axial current (PCAC) relation between them~\cite{Rajan:2017lxk}, whereas the original three-point correlation functions satisfied it.
-Third, the electric and magnetic form factors, $G_{E}$ and $G_{M}$, showed significant deviations from the Kelly parameterization of the accurate experimental data~\cite{Jang:2019jkn}.
-Lastly, while the uncertainty in the scalar and tensor charges, $g_S^{u-d}=1.022(80)(60)$ and $g_T^{u-d}=0.989(30)(10)$, was reduced to $O(10\%)$ as required to put constraints on novel scalar and tensor interactions at the $O(10^{-3})$ level~\cite{Bhattacharya:2011qm} that can arise at the TeV scale, future experiments targeting $O(10^{-4})$ sensitivity require the reduction of errors to a few percent level.
+In previous publications, we have presented results for the isovector charges, $g_A^{u-d}$, $g_S^{u-d}$ and $g_T^{u-d}$~\cite{Gupta:2018qil}; axial, $G_A(Q^2)$, induced pseudoscalar, $\widetilde{G}_P(Q^2)$ and pseudoscalar, $G_P(Q^2)$, form factors~\cite{Rajan:2017lxk,Jang:2019vkm}; and the electric and magnetic form factors, $G_{E}(Q^2)$ and $G_{M}(Q^2)$~\cite{Jang:2019jkn}.
+Those calculations were done using the clover-on-HISQ formulation, i.e., the Wilson-clover fermion action was used to construct correlation functions on background gauge configurations generated with 2+1+1 flavors of the highly improved staggered quark (HISQ) action by the MILC Collaboration~\cite{Bazavov:2012xda}.
+They exposed a number of issues that require attention: The central value for the isovector axial charge $g_A^{u-d}=1.218(25)(30)$~\cite{Gupta:2018qil}, a key parameter that encapsulates the strength of weak interactions of nucleons, is about 5\% below the accurately measured value $\lambda = g_A/g_V = 1.27641(45)_{\rm stat}(33)_{\rm sys}$~\cite{Markisch:2018ndu,Brown:2017mhw,Mendenhall:2012tz,Mund:2012fq}.
+Second, the axial and pesudoscalar form factors, $G_A$, $\widetilde{G}_P$ and $G_P$, did not satisfy the relation imposed on them by the partially conserved axial current (PCAC) relation~\cite{Rajan:2017lxk}, whereas the original three-point correlation functions did.
+Third, the electric and magnetic form factors, $G_{E}$ and $G_{M}$, showed significant deviations from the Kelly parameterization, which accurately describes the experimental data~\cite{Jang:2019jkn}.
+Last, while the uncertainty in the scalar and tensor charges, $g_S^{u-d}=1.022(80)(60)$ and $g_T^{u-d}=0.989(30)(10)$, was reduced to $O(10\%)$ as required to put constraints on novel scalar and tensor interactions at the $O(10^{-3})$ level~\cite{Bhattacharya:2011qm} that can arise at the TeV scale, future experiments targeting $O(10^{-4})$ sensitivity require the reduction of errors to a few percent level.\looseness-1